SoftFluent/CodeFluent-Entities-Documentation/modeling/overview.md

 ![](img/modeling-10.png)

-You can include or exlude namespaces, entities, enumerations.
+You can include or exlude namespaces, entities and enumerations.

 ![](img/modeling-11.png)